stephengold/Maud/README.md

 Modify the base file path as desired, and click on the "Save" button.
 The suffix ".j3o" is automatically appended to the base file path.

-By default, models loaded from the classpath will be written to a "Written assets" folder under the application's working folder.
+By default, models loaded from the classpath or from an archive will be written to a "Written assets" folder under Maud's working folder.
-Maud treats this asset folder as if it were part of the classpath.
+When loading, Maud treats this folder as if it were at the start of the classpath.

 <a name="bones">

 ## Bones

-In jME, "bones" are named parts of a 3D model that can influence the positions of vertices in that model's meshes.
+In jME, "bones" are named parts of a 3-D model that can influence the positions of vertices in that model's meshes.
 A vertex can be influenced by up to 4 bones.
 A bone can also influence other bones, called its "children".